c272/site/content/blog/language/Year-in-Review-2024.md

 </style>

 This year has been one unlike any other in many ways, which has been reflected quite evidently in my Japanese immersion.
-Following from my decision last year to take the plunge and move to Japan, along with a career switch to the game industry (if you can call anything I was doing prior a career), I finally managed to move this year and have begun living and working here full-time.
+Following my decision last year to take the plunge and move to Japan, along with a career switch to the game industry (if you can call anything I was doing prior a career), I finally managed to move this year and have begun living and working here full-time.
 With all the chaos of moving countries and getting set up in a new job, I've tried my best to keep my Japanese immersion consistent and at a decent pace in line with prior years, however as I think you'll see in the stats my content consumption has leaned heavily in one single direction - books.

 So in this post, I'd like to take the opportunity to look back at the year and reflect on the various bits of content I've consumed, as well as perform a short analysis on how I feel I did for the year and what I want to adjust moving forward.
 As usual, however, we'll start with a short summary.